TheGr8H0b0/ModifiedBilliardBallSimulation/README.md

 Rules:

 1: Start with any regular polygon.
-(We modified the shapes to make sure they always fit within a 1 by 1 square in the x,y plane)
+(We dynamically modify the shapes to make sure they always fit within a 1 by 1 square in the x,y plane)

-2: From one of the corners, project a line into the shape and mark down it's angle.
-(We measure the angles of all lines off of the positive x-axis)
+2: From any point inside the shape, project a line with some start angle.
+(Note: We measure the angles of all lines off of the positive x-axis)

 3: The line reflects off of the edges of the shape, the same way it does in the Billiard Ball Problem.
 The difference we've added is the fourth rule below: